sujalshirke85/Indian_Airlines_Flights_Records_2019_EDA/README.md

-✈️ Indian Airlines Flight Records 2019_EDA.
+✈️ Indian Airlines Flights Records 2019_EDA.

 This EDA project successfully identified key pricing factors for flights and revealed strong patterns in seasonal, airline, route-based variations using Python, pandas, matplot and seaborn.